buco/DIGS-tool-Dockerfile/README.md

 6. Run `Rscript result.R` to save the results into a file.

 It should work.
 Now you can/should download your sequences (host, virus) and put them to the right folder according the DIGS description.

+If you find any problem, feel free to contact me.